UTA-Advanced-Detector-Technologies/Skywater-130nm-77K-Cryogenic-Models/README.md

 .endl
 ```

-After this modification, the 77K corner can be used in simulations by calling:
+After this modification, the 77K corner can be used in simulations by calling the netlist in the following way:

 ```spice
 .lib \"/home/<your_username>/<desired_PDK_directory>/skywater-pdk/libraries/sky130_fd_pr/latest/models/sky130.lib.spice" tt_77k